 Results: We received a positive response from three of the four musicians that the invitation was sent to.
 Plans for the 2011 Rock4AIDS concert are underway.

 This professional campaign titled 'Art for Aids, Matchbook' was published in South Africa in June, 2011.
 It was created for the brand: Spark Hope, by ad agency: Joe Public.
 This Direct medium campaign is related to the Public Interest, NGO industry and contains 1 media asset.
-It was submitted almost 11 years ago.
+It was submitted over 12 years ago.

 Advertising Agency: Joe Public, Johannesburg, South Africa